Speciality Registrar Training

 • Trainers are provided with appropriate support and continuing education.

 The School offers a range of accredited training placements.
-Initial training places will be based in a service location in Berkshire, Buckinghamshire or Oxfordshire for one year with a minimum of three months training with the Health Protection Team (PHE SE Centre) at Chilton.
+Initial training places will be based in a service location in Berkshire, Buckinghamshire, Oxfordshire or Milton Keynes for one year with a minimum of three months training with the Health Protection Team (SE TV UKHSA) at Chilton.
 The structured programme also includes training time in an academic unit with appropriate placements to suit career choice in the final two years of training.

-The OxSPH speciality training cohort is relatively small with 27 StRs, including Academic Clinical Fellows and approximately 9 Foundation trainees per year.
+The Thames Valley School of Public Health speciality training cohort is relatively small with 27 StRs, including Academic Clinical Fellows, Academic Clinical Lecturer and approximately 9 Foundation trainees per year.
 It offers the opportunity to undertake the prestigious Masters in Global Health Sciences and Epidemiology at Oxford University and academic placements in internationally renowned academic units at Oxford University.
-A wide range of training opportunities are also available in health protection and service public health (including PH placements in the acute Trusts).
-Besides being involved in education and training for PH practitioners and the wider workforce the school provides opportunities for registrars from clinical specialities to gain PH knowledge and skills relevant to their speciality.
-Registrars from paediatrics, plastic surgery and oncology are some of those from other clinical specialities who have taken advantage of these placements.
+A wide range of training opportunities are also available in health protection and service public health (including public health placements in the acute Trusts).
+Besides being involved in education and training for Public Health practitioners and the wider workforce the school provides opportunities for resident doctors from clinical specialities to gain PH knowledge and skills relevant to their speciality.
+Resident doctors from paediatrics, plastic surgery and oncology are some of those from other clinical specialities who have taken advantage of these placements.

 The School is accountable to the GMC through its various Training Programme Directors for ensuring that: